wolfmanjm/kivy-smoothie-host/README.md

 ### Autostart Smoopi (Optional)

 To autostart smoopi on boot but run as the sysop user follow these directions...
+(if using a rasbian installaiorn replace sysop with pi)

 1. Install runit (sudo apt-get install runit)
 2. in the sysop home directory run ```tar xvf INSTALLDIR/runit_setup.tar``` (where INSTALLDIR is where you checked out the smoopi source)